createvibe/slugify.js/README.md

 Extensible, so you can build your own diacritic map (locale).

-Install from npm via ` npm install slugify `
+Install from npm via ` npm install slugifyjs `

 *Note: This library is still being developed*